shilpagopi/CodePrep/Algo/Graph-1.md

 - create queue for BFS and stack for DFS.
 - mark start node visited and add to queue/stack
 - in loop over queue/stack:
-	- pop from queue/stack. print.
+	- pop from queue/stack. print. (call DFS recursively here inorder to not load up the stack space with the entire tree)
 	- for all its adjacent nodes:
           - if not visited:
 	    - mark visited and add to queue/stack